The Graduate School offers programs in education at the doctoral and master’s levels.

 Extension course for continued enrollment following the term in which a doctoral level EDUC internship, practicum, clinical or other experiential course was taken, required when there are outstanding hours to be completed.

-EDUC 880 • Comprehensive Examination 0 Credit
+EDUC 880 • Comprehensive Exam 0 Credit

 Grade exceptions: Graded on an S/U basis.

-EDUC 881 • Comprehensive Examination and Portfolio Review 1 Credit
+EDUC 881 • Comprehensive Exam 1 Credit

 Grade exceptions: Graded on an S/U basis.